fbouteviFR/HP-EliteBook-1040-G3-with-OpenCore/README.md

 | OpenCore      | 0.6.9        |
 | BIOS version  | TBC        |

-To be completed by end of May 2021
+BIOS settings and others comments to be completed by end of May 2021